Emil Dimitrov

+He was born the son of the Bulgarian illusionist Fakira Miti and his French assistant.
+He went to study at the National Academy for Theatre and Film Arts in Sofia.

+His career began in 1962, with the premier of his song Arlekino; it won third place at the Sopot International Song Festival that year, and turned him into a star overnight.

 In 1970 he was signed to the French record company EMI Pathé-Marconi, which released his first French-language single "L'amour c'est toi".
-His song Monica (known in Bulgarian as "Моя страна, моя България" ('My country, my Bulgaria') sold out with a circulation of over 500,000 copies in Germany and 100,000 copies in Belgium.
+His song Monica (known in Bulgarian as "Моя страна, моя България" ('My country, my Bulgaria') sold out with a circulation of over 500,000 copies in Germany and 100,000 copies in Belgium, although, it was initially banned by Bulgarian communist censors for "bourgeois influence".
+In the modern day, it is considered to be an unofficial national hymn in Bulgaria.

+He was married twice, and his son Emil was born from his second marriage in 1970.

-According to the American magazine Billboard Emil Dimitrov has sold over 40 million copies of his albums in the countries in Eastern Europe and the USSR.
+According to the American magazine Billboard Emil Dimitrov sold over 40 million copies of his albums in Eastern Europe and the USSR.

+He died on 30 March 2005, at 64 years of age.